 Take in the beautiful landscapes of Provence on the Veloroute du Calavon.
-Joining the towns of St-Martin-de-Castillon and Robion this route extends for 37kms (23mi).
-It tracks closely to the Calavon River on the now transformed Chemins de Fer de Provence railway line.
-Along the route you will be able to take in the Pont Julien bridge which was built by the Romans in 3BC.
-Spot olive groves, vineyards and the famous hilltop villages which the Luberon Provence region is famous for.
+Joining the towns of St-Martin-de-Castillon and Robion this route extends for 37 km (23 mi).
+It tracks closely to the Calavon River on the now-transformed Chemins de Fer de Provence railway line.
+Along the route, you will be able to take the Pont Julien bridge which was built by the Romans in 3BC.
+Spot olive groves, vineyards, and the famous hilltop villages which the Luberon Provence region is famous for.
 If you choose to cycle the trail on a Saturday then you can plan to also take in one of the most famous markets in Provence in the city of Apt.
 More information about the trail can be found here.

 Alsace Region: Le Valée de l’Ill

 The Alscace region in France is renowned for having some fantastic cycling infrastructure.
-In fact there are a number of rail trails in the area which you could choose to ride in the area.
+In fact, there are a number of rail trails in the area that you could choose to ride in the area.
 This particular French rail trail provides you with a very pleasant ride between the towns of Hippoltsckirch and Altkirch.
-The trail is just under 30kms in length of which the majority is separated from traffic.
-This trail traces the Ill valley countryside and you will pass through several quaint villages.
+The trail is just under 30 km in length of which the majority is separated from traffic.
+This trail traces the Ill Valley countryside and you will pass through several quaint villages.
 Be sure to take the time to marvel at the beautiful architecture on display here which is typical of this region in France.
 For more details regarding the trail click here.

 Ardeche Region: Dolce Via – Rhone Valley Route

 This rail trail in France has taken over from the railway line which stopped operating just over 50 years ago.
-With a length of 90kms (56mi) one way between the towns of La Voule sur Rhône to Lamastre, you have the option of either tackling the entire trail over a few days or perhaps just choosing a short section to ride.
+With a length of 90 km (56 mi) one way between the towns of La Voule sur Rhône to Lamastre, you have the option of either tackling the entire trail over a few days or perhaps just choosing a short section to ride.
 The trail takes you deep into the countryside of the Ardèche along the picturesque Eyrieux valley.
-Here you will have a pleasant ride along the banks of the Eyrieux river.
+Here you will have a pleasant ride along the banks of the Eyrieux River.

 Vercors Massif Region: Via Vercors Trail – Vercors Regional Nature Park

-Encompassing over 55kms (34 miles) the trail network has been designed in a way which allows you to explore the best this region has to offer.
+Encompassing over 55 km (34 miles) the trail network has been designed in a way that allows you to explore the best this region has to offer.
 There are many rest areas where you can stop off along the way and enjoy a picnic and numerous opportunities to visit local producers and artisans as well.
-If you are travelling with younger children the trail also passes by many purpose built playgrounds for them to stop and enjoy.
+If you are traveling with younger children the trail also passes by many purpose-built playgrounds for them to stop and enjoy.
 No doubt about it, the Via Vercors trail is a great way to explore such a stunning, natural landscape.
 Discover more about the trail here.

 Haute Savoie Region: Lake Annecy Rail Trail, Annecy – Albertville

 Annecy is a popular holiday destination in the French Alps.
 Nestled on the shores of Lake Annecy, with its turquoise waters and high peaks all around, you couldn’t find a more picturesque setting.
 This French rail trail is a fantastic way to explore the shores of the lake and beyond into the countryside.
-The trail begins at the boat harbour in front of the old town centre or ‘Vielle Ville’.
-From here it tracks alongside the lake all the way to the village of Doussard for just under 20kms (12.5mi).
+The trail begins at the boat harbor in front of the old town center or ‘Vielle Ville’.
+From here it tracks alongside the lake all the way to the village of Doussard for just under 20 km (12.5 mi).
 Once here you leave the lake behind and can head deeper into the countryside.
 The mountain views are remarkable and you can even spot the Mont Blanc Massif!

-You are completely separated from motorised traffic until you are just a few kilometres from Albertville.
+You are completely separated from motorized traffic until you are just a few kilometers from Albertville.
 Here the final section is signposted on quiet backroads all the way into town.
-Riding all the way to Albertville and back will make for a very long day on the bike, but of course you do have the option of just cycling part of the trail instead.
-You could also at Doussard choose to continue around Lake Annecy instead of heading straight on towards Albertville.
-The cycle path around Lake Annecy is being fully developed and whilst much of it is complete there is a small section which is still to be finished so there are parts where you will need to ride on the road.
+Riding all the way to Albertville and back will make for a very long day on the bike, but of course, you do have the option of just cycling part of the trail instead.
+You could also at Doussard choose to continue around Lake Annecy instead of heading straight on toward Albertville.
+The cycle path around Lake Annecy is being fully developed and whilst much of it is complete there is a small section that is still to be finished so there are parts where you will need to ride on the road.
 You can learn more about this route in our Annecy destination guide.